buildbot/buildbot/master/docs/developer/www.rst

     buildbot start sandbox/testmaster

 If all goes well, the master will start up and begin running in the background.
-Since you haven't yet done a full grunt build, the application will run from ``www/src``.
-If, when the master starts, ``www/built`` exists, then it will run from that directory instead.
+As you just installed www in editable mode (aka 'develop' mode), setup.py did build the web site in prod mode, so the everything is minified, making it hard to debug.

-When doing web development, you can run:
+When doing web development, you usually run:

 .. code-block:: none